btdrucke/Weather2/README.md

   when the app is in the foreground.
 * Postman REST tool confiuration to test the weather2 service, posted
   here: https://www.getpostman.com/collections/51ac37efb2a8856622fa.

+### Next Steps

+This effort was intentionally time-boxed at two days.
+As such, there was not time for everything.
+The next steps I would take on this application if I were to continue development are:

+* Custom tabs and animations.
+Tabs currently are implemented with the support action bar.
+This works and was quick, but a custom control with press state and an animating underbar would look better.
+* Better unit test coverage.
+There is one test of a full success and one test of an utter failure, but there are middle cases that could use attention.
+The service could return data that is well formed JSON but missing key elements of data.
+I have coded some defense, and I have observed this to work in the cases were wind speed is sometimes unavailable.
+But I have not seen a natural example of reuired data which is missing.
+And automated test would help here.
+* Test hooks for decreasing the half-hour service timeout would help test this feature.